Glory-creat/Flutter/README.md

   print('$object is correct'); //where "\" serves as an escape character -->

 2. I learnt about Null safety; Nullable and Non-nullable types, Nullability annotations, and late variables.

+# Day 5 dart learning (Collections and Null safety 1/2)
+Today, I continued my journey of learning Dart, and I focused on learning about collections and Null safety.
+Here are some of the areas I covered:
+1. I learnt that collections are used to manage and store multiple values.
+2. I learnt about the collection types in dart; 'List','Set' and 'Map'.